 Risk appetite defines the type and extent of risk that management is willing to take to meet the Bank's business objectives.
-The Group has set itself objectives regarding financial position, asset quality, exposures and sustainable long-term profitability.
-In pursuit of its goals, the Group only takes on risks that it understands, and can measure, evaluate and manage.
-The Group's risk appetite is reviewed and revised at least annually.
+In pursuit of its goals, the Bank only takes on risks that it understands, and can measure, evaluate and manage.
+The Bank's risk appetite is reviewed and revised at least annually.

-The material risks which the Group is exposed to and that arise from financial instruments are credit risk, liquidity risk, market risk and operational risk.
+The material risks which the Bank is exposed to and that arise from financial instruments are credit risk, liquidity risk, market risk and operational risk.